Our Team

 As Canon Precentor of the Cathedral, Jenny plays an active role in the music and liturgy of St Peter’s, and exercises oversight of the Cathedral’s pastoral care ministry.

 A former mathematics teacher, with extensive experience in both South Australia and England, Jenny was ordained in 2006 after completing a Bachelor of Theology at Flinders University.
 Jenny was assistant curate at All Souls’ Church in Adelaide before joining the Cathedral staff as associate priest early in 2008.
-As Chaplain to the Cathedral Choir she has twice travelled with them on overseas tours.
+As Chaplain to the Cathedral Choir she has travelled with them on overseas tours on three occasions.

 Contact Canon Jenny: jwilson@stpeters-cathedral.org.au